They are Wiltshire Horns

 The sheep are visited at least once a day to see that all is well, top up their water pots and give extra food in winter or when the ewes are feeding young lambs.
 These routine visits are done by a team of volunteer shepherds and shepherdesses (and their children) who live near by and any of whom can call in expert help if the need arises.
 Would you be interested in helping care for our sheep?

-The weaned lambs are sometimes moved to graze under the apple trees in our organic apple orchard - a field at Ellis Green, Wimbish.
+The weaned lambs are sometimes moved to graze under the apple trees in our apple orchard - a field at Ellis Green, Wimbish.